MicrosoftDocs/msteams-docs/msteams-platform/concepts/authentication/auth-tab-AAD.md

 ---
 title: Authentication for tabs using Azure Active Directory
-description: Describes authentication in Teams and how to use it in your tabs
+description: Describes authentication in Teams and how to use it in tabs
 keywords: teams authentication tabs AAD ms.date: 02/27/2018
 ---